-Globally, Delivery Delays Are Translating to an Aging Fleet
+Globally, Aircraft Delivery Delays Are Translating to an Aging Fleet

-Average Fleet Age Expected to Rise to ~16 Years by 2033
+Average Fleet Age Expected to Rise Further Over the Next Several Years

 "Commercial airplane fleets are aging at an alarming rate, and the implications-ranging from higher maintenance, repair and overhaul costs to reduced ability to meet ambitious sustainability targets-are troubling for operators...
 [We do] not expect a return to 2018 delivery levels until around 2027, and that milestone may slip to the right with the fallout from strikes and the whack-a-mole nature of supply chain bottlenecks that are difficult to contain...
 To return the fleet age to 2019 levels by 2033, 5-10% more narrowbodies and 30-40% more widebodies would have to be delivered than are forecast to be handed over."